Nathan McClintock, PhD

 Who is at the table?
 Fostering anti-oppression practice through food justice dialogues (2013)

 Developed together with masters students Jen Turner, Alex Novie, and Monica Cuneo, and Women, Gender & Sexuality Studies faculty Sally Eck, this participatory workshop series held in early 2013 provided Portland’s social justice and food systems activists the opportunity to collaborate, learn, network, and co-produce anti-oppression strategies with the goal of fostering the multi-racial, multi-ethnic, cross-class alliances necessary to transform the food movement into an integrated effort that emphasizes both food systems and social justice.
-It was funded by a grant from PSU’s
+It was funded by a grant from PSU’s Institute for Sustainable Solutions.
+You can read about the project in a chapter in an edited volume entitled Sustainable Solutions: Let Knowledge Serve the City.

 Assessment and toolkit for the Urban Farm Collective (2012 - 2014)